 You should definitely fill the skills section with the rarest technical skills that you possess (and don’t forget the simple ones as they help you to pass the ATS test).

 Any resume from a technical profession will be packed with these insider terms, but there are other ways to describe the level of your proficiency as well as the breadth of your technical skill-set.
 Back up those skills with facts about how you delivered.

 1. Include the skills in your work experience section

-It is possible to represent the level of your technical ability with graphics or symbols in a list of skills, but there is nothing more revealing that actually quantifying what your skills have brought to previous employers.
-The best place to outline your biggest hitting technical skills for resume is therefore in the work experience section.
+It is possible to represent the level of your technical ability with graphics or symbols in a list of skills, but there is nothing more revealing that actually quantifying what your professional skills have brought to previous employers.
+The best place to outline your biggest hitting technical skills for resume writing is therefore in the work experience section.

 Try to select the skills that are most specific to the job that you will be doing.
 If your best career achievement is not relevant to the role in question, think very carefully whether it needs to be included.